to top

 Fellowship Project

-Dr. Li Yuhang will spend five months studying collections related to the Qing court theatrical artifacts at The Palace Museum in Beijing, China.
+Dr. Li Yuhang spent five months (August 2022 – January 2023) studying collections related to the Qing court theatrical artifacts at The Palace Museum in Beijing, China.

 Biography